New England Journal of Medicine June 28, 2018

 Setting

-Intervention Subcutaneous dupilumab 200 mg or 300 mg every 2 weeks (with initial loading dose).
+Intervention Add-on therapy with subcutaneous dupilumab at a dose of either 200 mg or 300 mg every 2 weeks.

-Outcome Annualized rate of severe asthma exacerbations during the 52-week treatment period and absolute change from baseline in pre-bronchodilator FEV1 at week 12.
+Outcome The annualized rate of severe asthma exacerbations and the absolute change from baseline to week 12 in pre-bronchodilator forced expiratory volume in 1 second (FEV1).

 Study Limitations